maiar/News_leader/README.md

 ## Problem

-Numerous social events are reported everyday on Internet, but many of them are covered by the same article source.
-At Insight, I built a tool to quickly identify the top 10 cited news article links (News Leaders) in one day.
-It can help decision makers to assess the credibility of the most popular news sources.
+Numerous social events are reported everyday on Internet.
+To sift through large amount of information, at Insight, I built a tool to quickly identify the top 10 reported news events (News Leaders) in a given time.
+It can help decision makers to quickly reach the most popular news sources.

 ## Datasets
 The GDELT Event database v2.0 and the GDELT Mentions table, available on GDELT's [official website](http://data.gdeltproject.org/gdeltv2).